kae3g/mantraOS/010-research/009-right-to-repair.md

-# 001 – Right to Repair and Sustainable Design
+# Stage 9 – Right to Repair and Dharma 🔧

+This scroll is both technical and ethical.
+It follows from **Stage 8**, where sustainability is described,
+and prepares for **Stage 10**, the technical vision scroll.

+> Repair is not merely fixing: it is dharma, an alignment with truth and care.

 ## Introduction